umbraco/UmbracoDocs/13/umbraco-commerce/reference/shipping/dynamic-rate-shipping.md

 # Dynamic Rate Shipping

-Dynamic rate shipping in Umbraco Commerce allows you to define a series of ranges from which an order will be checked against to see which range it falls within.
-For each range a series of rate options can be configured such as a fixed rate per order, a fixed rate per order item or percentage based rates.
-By combining these configurable ranges, and different rating options it allows you to create a more dynamic rate algorythm than the basic fixed rate shipping option.
+Dynamic rate shipping in Umbraco Commerce allows you to define a series of ranges from which an order will be checked against.
+These checks find which range a given order falls within which in turn identifies the rates that apply.
+For each range a series of rate options can be configured.
+Examples include a fixed rate per order, a fixed rate per order item or percentage based rates.
+By combining these configurable ranges, and different rating options it allows you to create a more dynamic algorythm than the basic fixed rate shipping option.

 ## Configuration